Korchuck/AssignmentCoursera/README.md

 In order to assign the variable names from the "features_final3" I simply perform the colnames() function.

 1.5.
 From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
-Firstly I use "group_by" function to group the observations by the "Subject" and "Label" column and in that groups apply the "mean" function which is done by the "summarise_each".
+Firstly I use "group_by" function to group the observations by the "Subject" and "Label" column and to that groups I apply the "mean" function which is done by the "summarise_each" function.

-2. Codebook - contains the co
+2. Codebook - contains the codebook which is a transformation of the promptData(final_final) output.

+3. Assigment_MK.txt file - tidy data file, created by using the function "write.table".

+4. This README file :-)